usnistgov/REFPROP-docs/index.md

 The following is a list of fluids that come with REFPROP

-## GERG-2008 Equation of State for Natural Gas Mixtures.
+## GERG-2008 Equation of State for Natural Gas Mixtures
 The current equation of state for calculating the properties of natural gas mixtures is the GERG-2008 equation (GERG is the European Gas Research Group).
 This equation is based on an excess Helmholtz energy approach using pure fluid equations of state (either those specified by GERG, or the current standards that have slightly higher accuracies) and a mixture model that specifies the excess contribution.
 The 2008 version is an extension of the 2004 version, containing the additional fluids nonane, decane, and hydrogen sulfide in addition to methane, nitrogen, carbon dioxide, ethane, propane, n-butane, isobutane, n-pentane, isopentane, n-hexane, n-heptane, n-octane, hydrogen, oxygen, carbon monoxide, water, helium, and argon.
 The 2008 edition also replaced the pure fluid equations of state for isopentane and carbon monoxide with published versions.
 These two models are fully described in the following publications:

 Kunz, O. and Wagner, W., The GERG-2008 Wide-Range Equation of State for Natural Gases and Other Mixtures: An Expansion of GERG-2004, to be submitted to J. Chem.
 Eng.
 Data, 2012.